-Dr. Kuperwasser is a Professor of Developmental, Molecular & Chemical Biology and Director of the Raymond & Beverly Sackler Convergence Laboratory at Tufts University School of Medicine.
+Dr. Kuperwasser is a Professor of Developmental, Molecular & Chemical Biology and Director of the Tufts Convergence Laboratory of Biomedical, Physical, and Engineering Sciences at Tufts University School of Medicine.
 She has over 20 years of experience in leading cancer R&D laboratories.
-Dr. Kuperwasser pioneered the development of innovative in vivo models of cancer and discovered molecular and cellular biomarkers in early detection of breast cancer in BRCA1 mutation carriers.
+Dr. Kuperwasser pioneered the development of innovative models of cancer and discovered biomarkers for early detection of breast cancer.
 Dr. Kuperwasser received her PhD at the University of Massachusetts, Amherst, and was a Jane Coffin Child’s Postdoctoral Fellow at the Whitehead Institute for Biomedical Research at MIT.
 She has also been a Howard Hughes Fellow, a Merck Fellow, and received multiple awards for her research including the ECOG/Aventis Young Investigator Award.
 She has authored more than 100 publications and serves as an external editor and reviewer for multiple scientific journals, the National Institutes of Health, and the American Cancer Society.

 Inventor & Co-Chair, Scientific Board of Advisors

 Dr. Gaorav Gupta is a UNC Lineberger Comprehensive Cancer Center member and Assistant Professor in the Division of Radiation Oncology at UNC-Chapel Hill School.
-He received his M.D. and Ph.D. from Weill Cornell Medical College of Cornell University.
+He received his MD and PhD from Weill Cornell Medical College of Cornell University.
 He was Chief Resident in Radiation Oncology at Memorial Sloan Kettering Cancer Center and was among the few 2013 recipients of the Burroughs Wellcome Fund Career Award for Medical Scientists.
-Dr. Gupta lab studies DNA repair processes in cancer development, metastatic progression, and responses to therapy.
+Dr. Gupta’s lab studies DNA repair processes in cancer development, metastatic progression, and responses to therapy.

 BHISHAM CHERA, MD